tommairs/KumoMTAInstaller/README.md

  Note that the systemd and environment files are not added automatically.
 They are there for your convenience to add manually if needed.

+## Validations
+This script has been tested succesfully with:
+* Ubuntu 20, 22, 24
+* Rocky 9